Arseny Mironov: Flight career

 Since childhood, Mironov was interested in aviation and aircraft modelling.
 While studying in the MAI, he completed the initial flight training course at MAI's aero-club with a U-2 pilot license.
 He later completed gliding flight training and made several parachute jumps.

 In a group of students visiting the GFRI, Mironov met with then-chief Mikhail Gromov and explained his plans to be a test pilot, to which Gromov responded, "Will see".
 Since his early days in the institute, Mironov was involved in aircraft flight testing as a test engineer, navigator, and transport pilot.
 On 4 October 1943, an accident occurred in the La-5 aircraft's test flight with Mironov in the flight crew—a mid-air collision with air defence patrol fighter Yak-1, whose pilot violated normal procedure flying too close to a test aeroplane.
 Mironov was severely wounded and spent five months in a hospital.
 Lasting issues in his left elbow hindered Mironov's ability to train and apply for a test pilot position.
 However, he passed the check flight with the institute's senior test pilot, proving he could fly light transport aeroplanes such as the Po-2.
 After the incident, Mironov frequently piloted aircraft, including the Po-2 and the Yakovlev UT-1.
 He completed hundreds of transport flights and obtained a USSR fourth class air transport pilot license.
 Until 1950, he was also involved in test flights as navigator and flight test engineer on aircraft such as the Il-2, Pe-8, Tu-2, and Yak-9.

-Mironov's flight training in gliding started before the war in Chkalov Central Aero-club in Moscow under the supervision of Sergey Anokhin.
+Mironov's flight training in gliding started before the war in Chkalov Central Aero-club in Moscow under the supervision of Sergei Anokhin.
 Mironov's flight instructor was Margarita Ratsenskaya, the aero-club's gliding squad commander and Anokhin's wife.
 Due to a mutual interest in gliding, Mironov became closely acquainted with Oleg Antonov and frequently piloted the Antonov A-15 glider.